mnokka/ARduinoHandClapLamp/README.md

 Control logic SW for Arduino managed table lamp.
 Uses noice as switching command.
 Arduino Uno + relay and microphone modules required.

+Info:

+Using high voltage load requires knowledge what one is doing.
+Battery powered lamp can be used instead

 HW info:

 Relay low side is connected to Arduino (GND-->GND,VCC --> +5v, IN  pin --> Arduino pin 3)